-- Select to attach policies appropriate to your environment. - Click Attach.
-7. - When you are finished attaching policies, click Validate. - If an error message appears, make the necessary corrections until you no longer have any validation errors. - 10.
-Click OK.
+- Select to attach policies appropriate to your environment. - Click Attach. - When you are finished attaching policies, click Validate. - If an error message appears, make the necessary corrections until you no longer have any validation errors. - Click OK.

-- Section 1.4.3.2, "Understanding Policies" - Section 8.8, "Managing SOA Composite Application Policies" for the dialogs that display during policy attachment - Oracle Fusion Middleware Security and Administrator's Guide for Web Services for definitions of available policies and details about which ones to use for your environment
+- Section 1.4.3.2, "Understanding Policies' - Section 8.8, "Managing SOA Composite Application Policies" for the dialogs that display during policy attachment - Oracle Application Server Web Services Security Guide for definitions of available policies and details about which ones to use for your environment

-12.3 Recovering from BPEL Process Service Engine Faults
+13.3 Recovering from BPEL Process Service Engine Faults